Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Jacob - Case & Post-Processing.md

 # Specifications and Constraints
 *Specifications*
-1. The Post-processing shall step up the tachometer signal, coming from the microcontroller, to send to the boiler controller.
+1. The Post-processing shall step up the tachometer and PWM signal, coming from the microcontroller, to send to the boiler controller.
 2. The Post-processing shall isolate the signal from backfeed.
 3. The case shall encase and protect the board.
 4. The case shall have openings for the display, buttons, and ports.